Office environment guide 45 min - Instant certificate

 Do office workers really need Asbestos Awareness Training?

-The course takes approximately 45 minutes to complete.
-It can be done in one sitting or spread across multiple sessions - ideal for fitting around office work schedules.
+The course takes about 45 minutes to complete, including the assessment.
+It is self-paced, so you can do it in one sitting or in short sessions that fit around your office work schedule.

 Is a certificate provided?

 Yes.
-Upon passing the assessment, you receive an instant PDF certificate that is CAR 2006 compliant and valid for 3 years.
+As soon as you pass the assessment you receive an instant PDF certificate that is CAR 2006 compliant, CPD certified and valid for 3 years across Ireland, the UK and the EU.

 Complete your Office Asbestos Awareness Training.